Mod Podge Basics + 28 Mod Podge Crafts

 - Add interest to your design by using large and small pieces, layering and overlapping elements and coordinating colors.

-Adhere each element with the Mod Podge finish of your choice.
+- Adhere each element with the Mod Podge finish of your choice.
 Always start with the underlying design elements and work your way upward.
 Apply a medium coat of Mod Podge to the surface.
 Too little Mod Podge and you will get wrinkles – you can always wipe away excess Mod Podge.
 Place your item(s) to be decoupaged on top of the Mod Podge and smooth thoroughly.

-Keep smoothing until all of the bubbles are removed.
+- Keep smoothing until all of the bubbles are removed.

-When working with large pieces, smooth from the center outward.
+- When working with large pieces, smooth from the center outward.
 Air bubbles can be removed with the Mod Podge Tool Set.
 Use the squeegee with smaller items such as trays – it was developed specifically for getting into corners.

+- Use the brayer for larger items such as furniture.
+Wipe away excess Mod Podge with your brush.
 For very small elements, brush adhesive onto the project surface and apply each element with tweezers.